-Ground transfers to/from the main airport in Cold Bay, lodging, meals, fully guided hunting/fishing, tagging, all transportation to and from hunting and fishing areas, freezing and packaging of one box of fish, and one box of birds (two boxes total) for the trip home.
+Ground transfers to/from the airport in Cold Bay, lodging, meals, fully guided hunting/fishing, all transportation to and from hunting and fishing areas, tagging, packaging, and freezing of fish and game.

 What else should I know?

-Travel Insurance: We strongly recommend that you purchase travel tnsurance for your Alaska hunt.
-Sometimes unforeseen circumstances occur that are out of anyone’s control, such as flight cancellations, weather delays, and illness.
+Travel Insurance: We strongly recommend that you purchase travel insurance for your Alaska hunt.
+Sometimes unforeseen circumstances occur that are unavoidable, such as flight cancellations, weather delays, and illness.
 Purchasing travel insurance will give you the peace of mind that your expenses will be covered if anything unexpected should happen.